 During the last decade, I worked as a media trainer in many international training workshops for broadcasters.
 I conducted several workshops on science, health and development issues for broadcast professionals outside India.
-In the past few years, I conducted such workshops for media professionals, media faculty, media students and science activists within India.
-Thus I perfected the content and pitch for different target groups in the media world.
+In the past few years, I conducted such workshops for media professionals, media faculty and media students Thus I perfected the content and pitch for different target groups in the media world.

 This page gives details of a workshop offered to Masters students in journalism and/or mass communication departments in India.
 This series of workshops were designed after a rapid assessment of journalism courses in India.
 The review based on specific case studies is available here – Journalism and Communication coursesReview

 Aims and objectives

-This workshop is designed to build the capacity of students to deal with science and related applied areas such as technology, health, agriculture and environment.
+This series of workshops is designed to build the capacity of students to deal with science and related applied areas such as technology, health, agriculture and environment.
 Presently these areas do not get adequate attention in the curricula and syllabus of Mass Communication / Journalism departments.
 And knowledgeable and experienced faculty to tackle these issues are also not easily available.
 The workshop aims to overcome these limitations.

 Target group and strategies